Cultural Leadership Academy

-We designed the cultural leadership academy as a place to become one.
-Officials from governments of united territorial communities, in teams of five people, join the programme to master cultural management.
-They come in with an idea and learn how to turn it into a successful project: define target audiences, draft strategy, apply project management, evaluate the results, and scale the initiative.
-While working on these skills cultural leaders-to-be get to know each other and form strong networks all over Ukraine.
+We designed the Cultural Leadership Academy as a place to become one.
+Officials from governments of united territorial communities, in teams of five people, joined the programme to master cultural management.
+They came in with an idea and learnt how to turn it into a successful project: define target audiences, draft strategy, apply project management, evaluate the results, and scale the initiative.
+While working on these skills cultural leaders-to-be got to know each other and formed strong networks all over Ukraine.

 This is for realising your cultural project successfully

-You will learn everything needed to carry out your cultural project successfully.
-We will start with research, going through Ukrainian legislation on culture and decentralisation and conducting cultural mapping to define resources available.
+Participants learnt everything needed to carry out cultural project successfully.
+We started with research, going through Ukrainian legislation on culture and decentralisation and conducting cultural mapping to define resources available.
 Then we proceed to planning: determining the target audience, mission, vision, goals and strategy of the project.
-To wrap it up, we will concentrate on actual project management, evaluation of results, and scaling up.
+To wrap it up, we concentrated on actual project management, evaluation of results, and scaling up.

 This is for learning from proper experts

-We have no doubts our trainers are professionals: each has at least two years of experience in teaching and consulting in the sphere of culture and creative industries.
+We had no doubts our trainers are professionals: each had at least two years of experience in teaching and consulting in the sphere of culture and creative industries.
 To help them design a well-worked programme, we held five facilitated sessions with them.
-Learn more about the 14 experts that will be teaching you here.
+Learn more about the 14 experts that taught the participants here.

 This is for establishing ties with cultural managers from other regions of Ukraine

-Learn how teams from other united territorial communities deal with challenges you can relate to and find among them partners to carry out projects with.
-You will get along swimmingly, as you have a lot in common.
+Participants learnt how teams from other united territorial communities dealt with challenges they could relate to and found among them partners to carry out projects with.
+Everyone got along swimmingly, as they had a lot in common.

 This is for exchanging experience with the EU

-The best the Academy’s participants have a chance to visit Germany, Sweden, the Czech Republic or Austria to meet local cultural managers and learn about their experiences.
-Consider the trip as an opportunity to plan a collaborative project with one of the countries on that list.
+The best the Academy’s participants had a chance to visit Germany, the Czech Republic or Austria to meet local cultural managers and learn about their experiences.
+The trip was an opportunity to plan a collaborative project with one of the countries on that list.

 This is for professional advancement regardless of the pandemic

 The COVID-19 pandemic caused the Academy to go online.
-Participants meet in Zoom and discuss the materials in Moodle.
-Although there are no in-person events, the programme is still full of new acquaintances and communication.
+Participants met in Zoom and discussed the materials in Moodle.
+Although there were no in-person events, the programme was still full of new acquaintances and communication.